jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-campaign known as Fox Kitten (also known as UNC757\)57 accessed companies in various industries, including the energy industry, via VPN n\-day exploits.58Financially motivated cyber criminals have used VPN access to launch a ransomware attack and may target OT systemsthey know manufacturers and other users of ICS are especially vulnerable to downtime and may be more likely to pay ransoms to get their systems back online.Meanwhile, cyber espionage threat actors may use VPN access to get onto OT networks to steal data or hide with the intention of issuing a destructive attack later.
-Both threat actor types can access edge devices, which could lead to the disruption of critical business operations and loss of revenue.192021 Cyber Threat Intelligence Report Defend the edgeHere are some familiar security capabilities organizations can use to increase their edge device security:OT Security Operations Center (SOC) Unlike a traditional SOC that focuses primarily on IT assets, an OT SOC monitors security events in both the IT and OT environments
+campaign known as Fox Kitten (also known as UNC757\)57 accessed companies in various industries, including the energy industry, via VPN n\-day exploits.58
+Financially motivated cyber criminals have used VPN access to launch a ransomware attack and may target OT systemsthey know manufacturers and other users of ICS are especially vulnerable to downtime and may be more likely to pay ransoms to get their systems back online.
+Meanwhile, cyber espionage threat actors may use VPN access to get onto OT networks to steal data or hide with the intention of issuing a destructive attack later.
+Both threat actor types can access edge devices, which could lead to the disruption of critical business operations and loss of revenue.
+19
+2021 Cyber Threat Intelligence Report
+Defend the edge
+Here are some familiar security capabilities organizations can use to increase their edge device security:
+OT Security Operations Center (SOC)
+Unlike a traditional SOC that focuses primarily on IT assets, an OT SOC monitors security events in both the IT and OT environments